myeomans/doc2concrete/cran-comments.md

 ## Version Update (0.5.4)

-Fixed a bug in the ngrams from last update
+Fixed a bug in the ngrams from last update, update to new quanteda flow

 ## Version Update (0.5.3)